ywarezk/nz-range-slider/README.md

 //get the left handle value RangeSlider.getMin(<callback>);

-//get the right handle value RangeSlider.getMax(<callback>)
+//get the right handle value, of regular UISlider this will be used to get the value RangeSlider.getMax(<callback>)
 ```